Hexagram 39蹇Obstruction

 — Legge (1882)

 Line 6 is the topmost line and the hexagram’s most generous outcome. 往蹇 appears for the fourth and final time, and the corrective is 來碩 — returning brings substantial, great, abundant merit.
 The line then names an unconditional 吉, fortune, and repeats the hexagram statement’s 利見大人 — advantage in seeing the great person.
-The structure is unusual: a top line that recapitulates the controlling instruction of the entire hexagram and rewards the actor who has finally absorbed the lesson.
+The structure is unusual: a top line that recapitulates the controlling instruction of the entire hexagram and rewards whoever has finally absorbed the lesson.

 PostureObstacle ahead · the different geometry